aayushasthana/Multi-Client-Networked-Snake-Game/README.md

-# Snake Game for Polygence Research Paper: "Analyzing the Impact of Network Latencies onGraphic Jitters and Fairness in Multiplayer
+# Snake Game for Polygence Research Paper: "Analyzing the Impact of Network Latencies on Graphic Jitters and Fairness in Multiplayer
 Online Games"